 Mindfulness in Yoga is also key to progressing in your practice and athletic endeavors.
 Your body can do amazing things but it’s often the mind that gets in the way.
 Prime examples are balance positions – your body can probably do the shape and hold you there but if you are thinking about falling or what your colleague told you at work, you may not be able to hold your balance.
 If you are present in the moment, noticing what’s happening in your body, checking your alignment, and have a focus point in front of you, your balance will be better.
 And it’s the same in sports – science shows that mindfulness training improves your performance and movement precision.

 Mindfulness in Yoga helps you be a better athlete

 Training your mind to be focused on the ‘here and now’ has been used as a very effective tool in many sports.
 Athletes practicing mindfulness are less held back by negative emotions or thoughts and are more focused on their performance, which makes them progress faster and be more precise in their movements.

-In a study, practicing mindfulness reduces performance anxiety, pessimism and increases the experience of flow – when you’re fully absorbed by what you’re doing and immune to distractions.
-Another study complemented these findings by showing that mindfulness reduces pain catastrophizing in athletes – meaning that experiencing pain normal in training (as opposed to injury) won’t hold you back more than it should, and you won’t give up so easily.
+In one study, practicing mindfulness reduced performance anxiety, pessimism and increased the experience of flow – when you’re fully absorbed by what you’re doing and immune to distractions.
+Another study complemented these findings by showing that mindfulness reduced pain catastrophizing in athletes – meaning that experiencing slight pain that’s normal in training (as opposed to injury) won’t hold you back more than it should, and you won’t give up so easily.